EricThomson/pandastim/readme.md

 The `examples/` folder contains representative examples.
 It is probably easiest to use these examples as a starting point for building your own experiments.

 ### Tweaking/profiling pandastim apps
-There is a very-well commented config file in `panda3d\etc\Config.prc`: this includes lots of parameters you can set (such as the window location and size).
-To uncap the frame rates of panda3d (which are limited to your monitor's refresh rate by default) you an add the following line:
+There is a well-commented config file in `panda3d\etc\Config.prc`: this includes lots of parameters you can set (such as the window location and size).
+To uncap the frame rate of panda3d you can add the following line:

     sync-video #f

-This will *not* let you show video at frame rates faster than your monitor will allow, but can be useful to test how fast your code can run when not encumbered by such limitations.
+This will *not* let you show video at frame rates faster than your monitor's maximum, but can be useful to test how fast your code could run when not encumbered by such limitations.

 If your app is running more slowly than you'd like, panda3d comes with a nice graphical code profiler that will show you were the resources are being used.
 The stimulus classes all include a `profile_on` flag (which defaults to `False`).
 To activate this profiler, you have to run the standalone `pstats` program separately before starting your Python code (see below), and set that flag to `True`.
 Setting `profile_on` to `True` will also cause an FPS display to show on your stimulus window, and it will cause a small 'x' to appear at the center of the stimulus (when applicable).
 See the examples folder if curious.